 The Tea Party Express says its aim is to both educate and mobilize Wisconsin voters.
 Mobilization may be very important because turnout is likely to only be around 20%, so whichever candidate can mobilize voters the best, has the best chance of winning.

-Here are two of the ads, "Prosser vs. Kloppenberg"
+Here is one of the ads, "Prosser vs. Kloppenberg"